A Mighty Girl's top picks of books for children and teens about girls' summertime adventures, growth, and discovery!

 Jo, April, Mal, Molly and Ripley are best friends who are looking forward to a fun few weeks at camp, that is, until they see a woman turn into a giant bear!
 Suddenly, the friends find themselves in the midst of mysterious and supernatural adventures.
 Fortunately, “Miss Qiunzella Thiskwin Penniquiqul Thistle Crumpet’s Camp for Hardcore Lady-Types” can provide them with all the skills they need.
 It’s going to be quite the unexpected summer!
 This collection gathers issues 1 to 4 of this fun series, which also makes reference to inspiring women of history.
 Fans of the first volume will also want to check out more of the Lumberjanes series.

 It’s 1976, and instead of spending the summer with her friends, 10-year-old Sunny has been banished to her grandfather’s retirement community in Florida while her parents struggle to get her brother’s drug and alcohol problems under control.
 Sunny isn’t thrilled initially, but as time goes on, she develops a closer relationship with her grandfather, meets a new friend, and discovers a new art form: comic books!
 This funny but heartfelt graphic novel tackles the issue of addiction and how it affects a family with sensitivity, and all the self-discovery that can come in a single summer.
-Fans of Sunny can continue her story in Swing It, Sunny and Sunny Rolls The Dice.
+Fans of Sunny can continue her story in the rest of the Sunny series.

 13-year-old Vic normally loves summer camp at Meadow Wood, but this year, she was hoping to hang out at home with her friend Jamie.
 Instead, she discovered that her parents are having marriage problems, and they're shipping both her and her brother out.
 Vic doesn't want to be at camp, and she doesn't want to tell her camp friends what's going on at home, but with the help of her counselor and the camp's co-director, Vic not only opens up a bit about her feelings, but also becomes a mentor to a few new friends.
 Subtle and sweet, this book by the author of A Kind of Paradise explores the comfort and warm traditions that summer camp can provide.